HR STRATEGY

 A comprehensive people strategy involves a plan to attract, engage, train, and retain talent.
 Let’s consider each individually.

-This is the hiring part most people probably think of first when they think of people strategy.
-That’s somewhat fitting as attracting people is the first phase of a broader people strategy.
-Of course, you have to have employees before you can engage, train, and retain them.
+When people think of people strategy, most people think of attracting talent first.
+That’s somewhat fitting, as attracting people is the first phase of a broader people strategy.
+Of course, you have to have employees on board before you can engage, train, and retain them.

-Attracting talent requires thinking about what an organization’s needs are and whether and how bringing on new staff can address those needs.
-This might include hiring for specific talent, competencies, or experience, or strategically approaching talent acquisition in an effort to increase diversity within the organization.
+Attracting talent requires thinking about an organization’s needs and whether and how bringing on new staff can address those needs.
+This might include hiring for specific talent, competencies, or experience required now or anticipated as a future need, or strategically approaching talent acquisition to increase organizational diversity.

 Companies want their employees to be passionate about their jobs.
-While some employees may be naturally passionate about their line of work, employee engagement doesn’t just happen.
-Part of a good people strategy involves finding ways to keep employees passionate and engaged in their individual job function and in the work and mission of the organization as a whole.
+While some employees may be naturally passionate about their work, employee engagement doesn’t just happen.
+A strong people strategy includes intentional efforts to keep employees motivated, connected, and aligned with the organization’s mission.

-Turnover is an unpleasant reality in all businesses, and the trend in recent decades is toward shorter and shorter tenures at companies before employees start exploring other options.
-Employee retention is a major challenge for all organizations, and people strategy is key to that effort.
-This can come in the form of efforts to boost employee engagement and satisfaction, and is closely tied to things like performance management, compensation, and general employee wellbeing.
+Turnover is an unpleasant reality in all businesses.
+In fact, the trend in recent decades is toward shorter and shorter tenures at companies before employees start exploring other options.
+Employee retention is a significant challenge for all organizations.
+An effective people strategy is key to that effort.
+This can come in the form of efforts to boost employee engagement and satisfaction and is closely tied to things like performance management, compensation, and general employee well-being.

-There are many benefits to creating and implementing a people strategy and few drawbacks, most of which are the result of poor planning and/or execution.
+There are many benefits to creating and implementing a people strategy and few drawbacks.
+In fact, most drawbacks result from poor planning and/or execution.

 Benefits of people strategy

-A people strategy involves thinking deliberately about how to attract, engage, train, and retain staff.
-In that sense, one of the obvious benefits of a people strategy is that it gets the key stakeholders thinking about these challenges and how to address them.
-Well-designed and well-implemented people strategies help organizations do better at all four of these key elements of employee management.
+A people strategy involves thinking deliberately about attracting, engaging, training, and retaining staff.
+One of the obvious benefits of a people strategy is that it gets the key stakeholders thinking about these challenges and how to address them.
+Well-designed and well-implemented people strategies help organizations do better at all four key employee management elements.

 Additionally, a people strategy that is effectively communicated to employees sends a clear signal that the organization cares about them and their professional development.
 It’s a great way to communicate a sense of inclusion and belonging.

-As a result, employees often feel more confident in giving their own feedback to their employees, thereby improving dialogue and communications.
-This helps to address simmering issues before they come to a head.
+As a result, employees often feel more confident in giving their own feedback to their employees, thereby improving dialogue and communication.
+This helps to address any simmering issues before they come to a head.

 Overall, a people strategy, if designed and implemented effectively, creates a better, more dedicated, more effective, and more efficient workplace.
 That kind of improvement won’t just happen on its own.